Frequently Asked Questions About the Constant Contact Cares for Kids Program

 - Yes.
 However, it's our hope that customers who sponsor organizations for Cares for Kids will stay involved with each organization to provide assistance along the way.

 - How long does it take to get approval for the program?

-- Typically 1-2 weeks.
+- Typically 1 week.
 We will get in touch with you if we need any more information.
-If your sponsorship is approved, we will send the non-profit a welcome email that tells them how to access their account.
+If your sponsorship is approved, we will send you and the nonprofit a welcome email that tells them how to access their account.